 The City’s Operating Budget, which includes annual revenues and expenses required for day-to-day services to our citizens, is outlined below.
 The two pie graphs show where the 2019 operating revenues came from and where they are being spent.

 The City of Coquitlam, like all B.C. municipalities, collects residential property taxes on behalf of the City as well as other regional and provincial authorities.
 The graph and descriptions below describe the distribution of your tax dollars, assuming an average change in your annual assessment.

-The BC Assessment Authority provides your annual property tax assessment.
-To learn more about the relationship between property assessments and property taxes, visit Learn more about property tax.
+The BC Assessment Authority provides your annual property tax assessment and explains the relationship between property assessments and property taxes on their website.
+Learn more about property tax.

-City of Coquitlam - On average, 69% of your tax bill goes to the City to support local municipal services (the remaining 31% is distributed to other agencies as outlined below).
-The focus of the Citizen Budget tool is on the municipal services offered by the City and not those of the other authorities mentioned below.
+On average, 69% of your tax bill goes to the City to support local municipal services in your community (the remaining 31% is distributed to other agencies as outlined below).
+Note: the focus of the Citizen Budget tool is on the municipal services offered by the City and not those of the other authorities mentioned below.

 The graphs below detail the amount the Coquitlam property owner pays for municipal services.